By: Taylor Black - December 28, 2016

 Overall, I would say that I did pretty well.
 I didn’t knock it out of the park, but I definitely didn’t embarrass myself.
 It’s interesting now to look back and think about different personalities handling the spotlight.
 Some guys let the nerves get to them, letting each missed ground ball or bad swing carry over to the next.
 Others played careless or extremely confident and didn’t let anything bother them.

 If I could give any advice, it would be to go enjoy the opportunity.
 No matter how many nerves you have, or how much pressure you think is there, go have fun.
 You’re playing baseball, a game that you have played the majority of your life.
 This is a tough game with a lot of failure, so trust your abilities and don’t try to do too much.
 The scouts are there to rate your tools and evaluate what you can and can’t do on the baseball field.
 If you have abilities, they will see them.
 You have been invited to Pro Day for a reason, now go and showcase your reason.
 Remember, all it takes is one scout to like you.

 About Taylor Black: Black was a 2007 graduate of Easley High School.
 He was a freshman All-American at Charleston Southern before playing his sophomore year at Spartanburg Methodist.
 From there he was drafted twice as a shortstop out of the University of Kentucky, eventually signing with the Philadelphia Phillies and enjoying a three year pro career.
 After that, he spent one season as a scout for Diamond Prospects before taking an assistant coach job at NC State, where he coached for three years.
-On Sunday he attended Pro Day as the area scout for the Detroit Tigers!
+He now attends Pro Day as the area scout for the Detroit Tigers!